-A multi-benefit groundwater recharge program is planned for future implementation pending funding and changes in future groundwater conditions in the Bowman Subbasin.
+A multi-benefit groundwater recharge program is planned for future implementation pending funding and changes in future groundwater conditions in the Antelope Subbasin.
 The GSA will monitor groundwater levels in the Subbasin through the monitoring plan in this GSP.
-If groundwater levels decline near or below minimum thresholds, this project may be prioritized to support in-lieu recharge in those areas where undesirable results may occur.
-The GSA may also decide to implement this project at an earlier time to achieve these multi-benefits for the Subbasin.
+If groundwater levels decline near or below minimum thresholds, this project will be prioritized to support in-lieu recharge in those areas where undesirable results may occur.
+The GSA may also decide to implement this project at an earlier time to achieve these multi-benefits for the subbasin.

 Ongoing implementation of a multi-benefit groundwater recharge program does not depend on the implementation or performance of other projects or activities.
-While operation of this program is not expected to terminate, any future changes will be made to align with the District's goals and the overall Subbasin sustainability goal.
+While operation of this program is not expected to terminate, any future changes will be made to align with the overall Subbasin sustainability goal.